alainmbebi/GP-PP/README.md

 2. The folder data contains data sets for the H1xG and H1xET47 families used in the comparative analysis.

-  * H1xET47_coffeetraits_Step234.csv and H1xG_coffeetraits_Step234.csv contain leaf count (LC), tree height (TH) and trunk diameter (TD) measurements for step2 (i.e. 2 months growth under full and altitude level 600m), step3 (i.e. 2.5 months growth under shade and altitude level 600m) and step4 (i.e. 2 months growth under full sun and altitude level 1300m) for H1xET47 and H1xG families respectively.
+  * H1xET47_coffeetraits_Step234.csv and H1xG_coffeetraits_Step234.csv contain measurements for the analysed coffee traits (i.e. LC, TH and TD) over step2, step3 and step4 for H1xET47 and H1xG families respectively.
   * H1xET47_coffeetraits_Step234.csv
-  * H1xET47_coffeetraits_Step234.csv
+  * H1xET47_Phenomic_Step234.csv and H1xG_Phenomic_Step234.csv represent phenomic (chlorophyll a fluorescence) measurements over step2, step3 and step4 for H1xET47 and H1xG families respectively
-  * H1xET47_coffeetraits_Step234.csv
+  * FinalSNP_H1xET47_impute_mean.csv and FinalSNP_H1xG_impute_mean.csv are SNP data for H1xET47 and H1xG families respectively.
-  * H1xET47_coffeetraits_Step234.csv
+  *

 3. The file Example_run.R is an implementation example of all models/functions previously discussed, using simulated data set.